S1.E5.Shoe_Horn

 “One of my friends called me a mama’s boy once…”

-“College opened her up socially.
+“College let her grow, socially.
 She wasn’t surrounded by ‘imbeciles,’ as she’d call most of her high school peers.
 Instead, she made friends with people she liked and lived independently.
 We went to Royal U. and stayed local, sure, but we had dorms.”

-“More often than we did before, sure.
+“More often than we did before.
 We had a few mutual friends.”

 “Did you do drugs?”